Polarization Identities: Some Examples

 \end{proof}

-\textbf{Remarks:} \begin{enumerate}[wide] \item A special case of the quaternionic polarization formula was obtained in the unpublished PhD thesis \cite[Theorem~5, p.
+\textbf{Remarks:} \begin{enumerate}[wide] \item Special cases of the quaternionic polarization formula have been obtained previously in \cite{kurepa} and also in the unpublished PhD thesis \cite[Theorem~5, p.
 75]{jamisonthesis}.
-This corresponds to the group $2D_4$ in the last row of the table, which is the 8 element ``quaternion group" $\langle i, j \rangle = \{\pm 1, \pm i, \pm j, \pm k\}$. and a positive definite inner product on a quaternionic vector space.
+These results correspond to the group $2D_4$ in the last row of the table, which is the 8 element ``quaternion group" $\langle i, j \rangle = \{\pm 1, \pm i, \pm j, \pm k\}$ and in \cite{jamisonthesis}, a positive definite inner product on a quaternionic vector space.
 This formula over the quaternion group is also contained in \cite{giarruso}, which proves an analogous formula for Clifford numbers.

 \item The finite groups above are closely connected with regular polyhedra and other highly symmetric solids in $\rl^3$, just as the complex polarization formula \eqref{eq-pol-c} is associated to a regular $N$-gon, and the integral version \eqref{eq-pol-int} is associated to the circle.
 Recall that there is a covering map of two sheets $\Phi:Sp(1)\to SO(3)$ given by $\Phi(z)(x)=zxz^{-1}$ for $x\in \rl^3$ {identified with the purely vector quaternions}.
 Under this map, each of the polarizing groups above is mapped to a subgroup of $SO(3)$ which is the rotational symmetry group of a well-known three dimensional figure.
 For $Sp(1)$, we get $SO(3)$, which is the symmetry group of the unit sphere $S^2\subset \rl^3$.
 The group \eqref{eq-onedim} maps under $\Phi$ to the symmetry group of a cylinder.
 The finite groups in the table map under $\Phi$ to the symmetry groups of the Platonic solids (as recognized in the traditional names of these groups.)
-On the other hand, the convex hull in $\hx$ of the groups $2A_4$ and $2A_5$ are themselves 4 dimensional regular polytopes called a 24-cell and 120-cell respectively.
+On the other hand, the convex hull in $\hx$ of the groups $2A_4$ and $2A_5$ are themselves 4 dimensional regular polytopes called a 24-cell and 600-cell respectively.

 \end{enumerate}

 As a consequence of the classification of polarizing subgroups of the division algebras we have the following:

 \begin{prop} Let $(\Aa, *)$ be a polarizable algebra.
 Then there is a finite polarizing subgroup $G\subset \Gamma(\Aa,*)$. \end{prop} \begin{proof} By Theorem~\ref{thm-kappa}, it suffices to show that the $*$-direct sum $\bigoplus_{j}^N (M_{n_j}(\D_j),*)$ admits a finite polarizing subgroup.
 For this we need to show that each matrix algebra $(M_{n_j}(\D_j),*)$ has a polarizing subgroup $G_j$ which is finite, since then the product $G_1\times \dots \times G_N$ is clearly a polarizing subgroup of the direct sum $\bigoplus_{j}^N (M_{n_j}(\D_j),*)$ .
 Now we saw above that each of the division algebras $\rl, \cx,\hx$ has a finite polarizing subgroup (and infinitely many of them for $\cx$ and $\hx$.)
 It now follows by Proposition~\ref{prop-polargroupsMnA} that whenever $\D$ has a finite polarizing subgroup $G$, the matrix algebra $M_n(\D)$ has a finite polarizing subgroup $\Delta_G H$ of cardinality $\abs{G}^n \abs{H}$.
 Therefore each $(M_{n_j}(\D_j),*)$ has a finite polarizing subgroup and the result follows. \end{proof}